 Drive south along the coast and through the pristine wilderness of South Westland World Heritage Area.
 Stop for a short walk along a boardwalk at Ship Creek.
 From here, we will drive across the Southern Alps at Haast Pass.
 Take a hike along an old bridle track, through virgin southern beech forest.
 We will end the day with a drive along the shores of Lakes Wanaka and Hawea before crossing the Crown Range and arriving in Arrowstown, a beautiful and vibrant town cradled in the mountains.

-Day 6: Marvel at the sights of the Milford Sound as you enjoy a cruise through the fjord.
+Day 6: Enjoy an Adventure in Queenstown or Marvel at the sights of the Milford Sound.

-Enjoy Arrowtown and/or Queenstown, New Zealand’s famous alpine resort.
-A short 20 minute bus ride away, you'll be able to shop and enjoy beautiful views of the Remarkables, the mountain range used as the backdrop for Lord of the Rings.
-Weather permitting, your group will take an amazing flight through the mountains to Milford Sound and enjoy a boat cruise on the fjord.
+Enjoy a free day in Arrowtown and/or Queenstown, New Zealand’s famous alpine resort and adventure capital.
+Enjoy beautiful views of the Remarkables, the mountain range used as the backdrop for Lord of the Rings.
+Choose to spend the day shopping, hiking, or any number of adventure sports.
+Or take an amazing flight through the mountains to Milford Sound and enjoy a boat cruise on the fjord.
 Milford Sound is a UNESCO World Heritage Sight that will take your breath away.
 Note: The flights are very weather dependent, so if bad weather an alternative option is a breathtaking hike to Moke Lake.

 Day 7: Enjoy a hike to Rob Roy Glacier followed by an evening on the shores of Lake Wanaka.